rudy-patel/imageAnalysisSystem/README.md

 ### Running the client (camera unit)
 To run the client:
+1. Navigate to the root directory in terminal.
+2. `git fetch && git pull` to ensure the code is the latest.

 ### Running tests
 To run tests, in your virtual environment run: